Dkairu/synthetics_Insights_email/README.md

 Use this synthetics script to email Insights Dashboards with PDF links to stake holders.
-Just copy the code in scriptedbrowser.js into your scripted browser script editor and copy the package.json file to a location where you can call when running cpm.
+Just copy the code in scriptedbrowser.js into your New Relic scripted browser script editor section and copy the package.json file to a location where you can call when running cpm.

 The script uses a 3rd party module nodemailer to send the emails and requires you to run it in CPM.
 You will have to create a package.json file with it as a dependency and call it when running the CPM container.